Anurag2022github/draw.io/cljvvzz8200000al3auiv2j5t.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1688933832022/676b31a9-6ff4-48cd-b1d2-01e49106a321.png align="center")

-Use Docker compose makes a pipeline robust as it builds and pushes it to the docker Hub (note***:you need to have an account in the Docker Hub)***
+Using Docker compose makes a pipeline robust as it builds and pushes it to the Docker Hub (note: you need to have an account in the Docker Hub).

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1688929821923/bcd03af7-34cb-4353-8b1b-9b1873c91dcc.png align="center")